JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 `a.jl` will be matched by *any* source file that ends in `a.jl`, i.e. `src/a.jl` or `src/foo/a.jl`.

-To filter out certain docstrings by your own criteria, you can provide function with the `Filter` keyword:
+To filter out certain docstrings by your own criteria, you can provide a function with the `Filter` keyword:

 ````markdown